 - 1/2 pineapple, peeled, cored, and diced (1/2 inch sizes)

 - 1/2 cup chopped cilantro, divided

 Fish tacos certainly get a lot of press these days, but sometimes Oyster Tacos are the ticket.
 Quick prep and ready ingredients make this dish easy and impressive.
 It also pairs nicely with our Easy Salsa de Chile Chipotle.

 Gorgeous, honey sweet pineapples are in every produce market these days.
-Peeled, cored and chopped for the convenience of the consumer, it’s would be a crime to walk past them to pick up a jarred salsa.
+Peeled, cored and chopped for your convenience, it would be a crime to pass them over for jarred salsa.
 Making Salsa de Piña couldn’t be easier.
-Of course, we love it on Camarones de Coco, but add a spoonful to your next fish taco, or even your pork carnitas, and you will be hooked.
-Make it a day ahead of time, and let the flavors marry.
-Salsa gets hotter when left overnight.
-More flavor to love.
+Of course, we love it on Camarones de Coco, but add a spoonful to your next fish taco or even your pork carnitas, and you will be hooked.
+Make it a day ahead and let the flavors marry.
+(Salsa gets hotter when left overnight.)

 Crispy corn tortilla, chicken barbacoa, black bean puree, tomatillo salsa, and crema fresca come together in this traditional Mexican appetizer.

 - 3 corn tortillas